briankoser/sfc-listeners-guide/episodes/0263-marvel-finds-their-yes-man-and-other-news.md

 # News
-What the Frodo: Sigourney Weaver will play a completely different character in {% workTitle "Avatar 2" %} and {% workTitle "Avatar 3" %}.
+What the Frodo: Sigourney Weaver will play a completely different character in {% work "Avatar 2" %} and {% work "Avatar 3" %}.

 What the Frodo: Forrest Gump is getting an IMAX re-release

 # Feedback
-Amber wrote an email defending {% workTitle "Batman and Robin" %} and Disney World.
+Amber wrote an email defending {% work "Batman and Robin" %} and Disney World.

 {% timeLink podcast_file_url, '35:08' %} Things get weird when we go after the credits